-Today’s reading list also recognizes those women who wish they could be mothers but who have reproductive health issues that prevent them from conceiving.
-In the lead essay from our summer 2018 forum Once and Future Feminist, Merve Emre traces the history of assisted reproduction from the first artificial womb to contemporary IVF treatments, asking whether everyone with a uterus could be emancipated by such technologies and critiquing our obsession with the “natural.”
+We also recognize those women who wish they could be mothers but who have reproductive health issues that prevent them from conceiving.
+In the lead essay from our Summer 2018 book Once and Future Feminist, Merve Emre traces the history of assisted reproduction from the first artificial womb to contemporary IVF treatments, asking whether everyone with a uterus could be emancipated by such technologies and critiquing our obsession with the “natural.”